Komárno: History

-King Béla IV, in his charter of April 1, 1265, granted the settlement town status and privileges.
+King Béla IV, in his charter of 1 April 1265, granted the settlement town status and privileges.
 These privileges contributed to the development of medieval Komárom, helping it establish a flourishing trade market and craft industry.
 Medieval Komárom prospered, especially under the reign of Mathias Corvinus.
-He built a renaissance palace within the castle complex and frequented it for rest and pleasure.
+He built a Renaissance palace within the castle complex and frequented it for rest and pleasure.
 Mathias Corvinus also established the royal Danube flotilla, which used the town as its main base during the Ottoman wars.
-In the 16th century Komárom became one of centers of defense for the Habsburg Empire against the expansion of the Ottoman Empire.
+In the 16th century, Komárom became one of the centers of defense for the Habsburg Empire against the expansion of the Ottoman Empire.
 During the middle of the 16th century, under the reign of Ferdinand I, the medieval castle was rebuilt into a well-defensible fortification.
 However, it was occupied by Ottomans between 1594 and 1599.
-The rebuilt fortification became known as the Old Fortress when in the 17th century it was enlarged and expanded to form the New Fortress.
+The rebuilt fortification became known as the Old Fortress when, in the 17th century, it was enlarged and expanded to form the New Fortress.
 In 1663, Komárom became the seat of the Captaincy of Lower Hungary.
 Both the Old and New Fortresses successfully resisted the attacks of the Turkish army during the course of the Turkish wars.
 In the 18th century, after the end of the Turkish wars and expulsion of the Turks from the region, Komárom, one of the biggest towns in the country, again began to flourish.
-Maria Theresa's charter of the March 16, 1745 granted Komárom the status and privilege of a free royal town.
+Maria Theresa's charter of 16 March 1745 granted Komárom the status and privilege of a free royal town.
 Komárom was soon influenced by the Baroque styles that represented and characterized the Habsburg Empire and its territories.
-The local nobles and burgers built palaces and the newly arrived Trinitarians, Franciscans and Jesuits built churches.
+The local nobles and burgers built palaces, and the newly arrived Trinitarians, Franciscans, and Jesuits built churches.

-During the 18th century Komárom experienced many natural disasters including floods, fires, earthquakes, and cholera and plague epidemics.
-Most notable of these natural disasters were the two earthquakes that completely destroyed the town in 1763 and 1783.
+During the 18th century, Komárom experienced many natural disasters, including floods, fires, earthquakes, and cholera and plague epidemics.
+Most notable of these natural disasters were the two earthquakes that destroyed the town in 1763 and 1783.
 Despite these calamities, Komárom continued to be an important center for trade and crafts until the middle of the 19th century.
 Beginning in the early 19th century, the fortifications surrounding Komárom underwent extensive reconstruction.
 The reconstruction was interrupted by the Hungarian Revolution of 1848.

 Komárom played a significant role in the revolution, remaining the last bastion of the Hungarian resistance against the Austrians until 1849, when the fortress and town were finally surrendered.
-Captain György Klapka handed over the fortress to the Austrians only after a statement that for every person in the fortress a free withdraw and passport is granted.
-The town was completely destroyed by the Austrian bombardment and left destitute.
+Captain György Klapka handed over the fortress to the Austrians only after a statement that for every person in the fortress, a free withdrawal and a passport would be granted.
+The town was destroyed by the Austrian bombardment and left destitute.
 During the years of Austrian absolutism, Komárom quickly became a strategic military base.
-Various military buildings were constructed and in 1876 reconstruction of the fortification system was completed.
-The town itself only slowly recovered from the destruction during the revolutionary war.
+Various military buildings were constructed, and in 1876, reconstruction of the fortification system was completed.
+The town itself only slowly recovered from the destruction of the war.
 It lost its former economic importance and influence as a major town of the region.